“Don’t judge each day by the harvest you reap but by the seeds that you plant.” — Robert Louis Stevenson

 February the first marks the kickoff of a new gardening season.
-That’s when starting vegetable seeds indoors begins, at least for those lucky dogs in zones 8 and 9 and, even for them, only long-held seedlings like celery and onions.
+That’s when to start seeds indoors begins, at least for those lucky dogs in zones 8 and 9 and, even for them, only long-held seedlings like celery and onions.
 (Who even considers mostly frostless zone 10 except for those few of us — not me — that live in sub-tropical Florida?)
 For the rest of us, the time is fast approaching.
 You’ll want to be prepared.
 Time to gather up the things you’ll need to get your seedlings off to a good start.

 Of course, you already know these things.
 When I started out back when (garbled) was president, I thought that’s all you needed: good seed, good starting medium, a milk carton or two for containers, and maybe a sunny windowsill that would bring the newly emerged seedlings light.
 It took me a while to realize why my seedlings were always scraggly and twisted or why the seeds took so long to germinate if they germinated at all.